unpingco/Python-for-Probability-Statistics-and-Machine-Learning-2E/README.md

 embedded figures in the Jupyter notebooks that are meant to validate the outputs of the Matplotlib codes therein.

+## Docker setup instructions

+If you are using docker, there is a `Dockerfile` included.
+After cloning this repository, you can build the image with the following,

+    docker build -t pypsml2e .

+and then run it locally using,

+    docker container run -it -p 8888:8888 pypsml2e

+Then, navigate to the output URL and you can explore the Jupyter notebooks for each chapter.

 Your comments (including errata) are welcome in the `Issues` link above.